GitHub-ccd/COVID19-USA-Flatiron/README.md

 7. Save and push to your github
 8. Go to your github and submit a pull request

+### short term objective
+//TODO
+able to have a bar chart race animation such as [lick](https://www.mercurynews.com/2020/04/03/watch-the-stunning-growth-of-coronavirus-cases-in-californias-hardest-hit-counties/) but for counties of each state or city

 ### Phase 2 (creating html parsers):
 //TODO